+16.8.
 DEVELOPMENT PLANNING SERVICES: APPROVED OBEJCTIVES, STRATEGIES AND PROJECTS

-Key Performance Area (KPA) 02: Municipal Transformation and Organizational Development Outcome 9: Responsive, Accountable, Effective and Efficient Local Government System Outputs : Implement a d Implement a differentiated approach to municipal financing, planning, and support Priority Area Strategic Objectives Strategies Key Performance Indicators Proposed Projects MTREF Budget ® Strategy and Planning ordinate the 5 year view of IDP/Budget Process Plan IDP/Budget in Number of IDP/Budget reviewed annually.
-Review of IDP/Budget R450,.000.00 within the Municipality.
-MSA, 2000 and MFMA, 2003 re- quirements.
-Number of Strategic Planning-Sessions and public consulta- tions held.
-Strategic Plan- ning Sessions and public con- sultations con- vened Occupational To ensure that the safety of the employees is guaranteed.
-To develop the occupa- tional health and safety plan. % of employees without injuries Occupational Health and Safe- ty R20,000.00 Health and Safety To regularly workshop the employees on the safety measures in the workplace
+Outcome 9: Responsive, Accountable, Effective and Efficient Local Government System Outputs : Implement a planning, and n differentiated app support proach to mur iicipal financing, Priority Area Strategic Objectives Strategies Key Performance Indicators Proposed Projects MTREF Budget ® Strategy and Planning To manage and co- ordinate the 5 year IDP/Budget Process Plan within the Municipality.
+Annual Review of IDP/Budget in line with the MSA, 2000 and MFMA, 2003 requiremen ts.
+Number of IDP/Budget reviewed annually.
+Number of Strategic Planning-Sessions and public consultations held.
+Review of IDP/Budget Strategic Planning Sessions and public consultation convened R450,.000.00 Occupational Health and Safety To ensure that the safety of the employees is guaranteed.
+To develop the occupation al health and safety plan.
+To regularly workshop the employees on the safety measures in the workplace % of employees without injuries Occupational Health and Safety R20,000.00

-Key Performance Area (KPA) 02: Municipal Transformation and Organizational Development Outcome 9: Responsive, Accountable, Effective and Efficient Local Government System Outputs : Implement a differentiated approach to municipal financing, planning and support Priority Area Strategic Objectives Strategies Key Performance Indicators Proposed Projects MTREF Budget ® Employment Equity and Labour relations To ensure that recruitment is done in line with the Employment Equity Plan To reserve particular level of positions for female, disabled and whites. % of the recruitment done in line with employment equity.
+Employment Equity and Labour relations To ensure that recruitment is done in line with the Employment Equity Plan To reserve particular level of positions for female, disabled and whites. % of the recruitment done in line with employment equity.
 Employment Equity and Labour relations OPEX Evacuation Plan To ensure safety of employees during disaster/danger To develop the evacuation plan.
-To design the exit points during accidents Evacuation Plan Evacuation Plan OPEX Decentralization To ensure that municipal services are decentralized to satellite offices.
+To design the exit points during accidents Evacuation Plan Evacuation Plan OPEX Decentralizati on To ensure that municipal services are decentralized to satellite offices.
 To ensure that communities access services within the walking distance.
 To establish the satellite offices at the strategically located areas.
-Functional satellite offices Decentralization of municipal services OPEX Performance Management To ensure that the work of all the employees is managed and monitored.
+Functional satellite offices Decentralizatio n of municipal services OPEX Performance Management To ensure that the work of all the employees is managed and monitored.
 To measure performance of the institution and all the employees.
 To review the PMS policy.
-To quarterly measure, review and evaluate the performance of the em- Assessment Reports Performance management system imple- mentation R168,540.00
+To quarterly measure, review and evaluate the performanc e of the employees.
+Assessment Reports Performance management system implementatio n R168,540.0 0